-c1890s French convent sampler of sewing techniques
+c1890s Belgian convent sampler of sewing techniques

 Net embroidery; fabric pleating and narrow fabric strips folded to resemble ric-rac with needle-woven motifs; rows of whitework embroidery stitches and hemstitch borders; net embroidery; padded whitework monogram “A” with ivy surround; lace applique on net; buttonhole embroidered floral motif; tape lace insertion; pleated fabric border; tape lace insertion with loose scalloped bottom edge.

 The sampler measures 10-1/4″ wide by 35-1/2″ long, completely edged with green silk and still has the original matching silk bows, one at each corner.
 The condition is very good with only a few small age spots and discolorations in the white areas; the green silk binding has split along the folded outer edge in a few places but it’s hardly noticeable unless you’re handling the sampler.
 The backing fabric is a light tan silk in good condition except for a few discolored spots where it appears the sampler was glued to a mat board at some point.